Menu

 Please note that I wrote this article when I was still quite unwell with hypothyroidism and Hashimoto’s.
 I’m since doing a lot better and my quality of life has improved hugely, but I know many others will still relate to this article as they go through the ups and downs of living with thyroid disease.

-I talk about how I learnt to accept my life with the thyroid disease diagnosis and how I improved my health, towards the end of the article.
+I talk about how I learned to accept my life with the thyroid disease diagnosis and how I improved my health, towards the end of the article.

 Some may think this article ‘wallows’, ‘moans’ or focuses on the negatives, but I was in a dark place mentally, depressed and at points, suicidal.
 It is important to recognise all feelings and states.
 Everyone’s journey is different yet valid.
 It is a reflection of where I was at the time of writing.